-Whether the property is a short, medium or long term investment, it’s wise to put the correct protection in place.
+Whether the property is a short, medium or long term investment, it’s wise to put the correct protection in place, if only for peace of mind.
 As a landlord, you may be faced with unique challenges and additional financial outgoings to ensure the property is kept up to standard.
-Having the right insurance in place gives you peace of mind should the worst happen.

 Landlord insurance products can differ dramatically, which is why it’s essential to compare policies and make sure they are right for you and your situation.
 The most essential cover is buildings and contents; however, landlords can take out additional insurance policies to cover against: